 PLOS ONE Publication – May 2, 2019

 The PRIDE Study is an online study of LGBTQ+ physical, mental, and social health.
-Our team recruited 18,099 participants for a pilot phase of The PRIDE Study.
+Our team recruited 18,099 participants for a pilot phase (also known as a testing phase).
 The phase lasted from June 2015 to May 2017.
 This pilot phase used an iPhone app.

 We learned that a lot of LGBTQ+ people joined an online health study.
 They wanted to talk about health topics.
 They liked accessing live data via dashboards.

-We decided to abandon the app model because of the problems above and because iPhones cost a lot.
+We decided that there might be even better ways to enroll people in this type of study.
+The app model had problems. iPhones cost a lot.
 Some people can’t afford them.
-It was hard to conduct parallel app design in order to develop an app for Android phones.
+It was hard to develop an app for Android phones at the same time.

 As a result of this pilot, we developed a web-based research portal.
-This portal is accessible from any Internet-connected device.
-This allows for more diverse people to access the study, not just from a mobile phone.
+This portal is accessible from any Internet-connected device regardless of the size of the screen.
+This allows for more diverse ways to access the study, not just from a mobile phone.
 Action Step:

 for more information and to share this study with your friends and family.
 Citation

 : Lunn MR, Capriotti MR, Flentje A, Bibbins-Domingo K, Pletcher MJ, Triano AJ, et al. (2019) Using mobile technology to engage sexual and gender minorities in clinical research.
 PLoS ONE 14(5): e0216282. https://doi.org/10.1371/journal.pone.0216282